When you purchase through links on our site, we may earn an affiliate commission. Here’s how it works.

 Cables and adapters that can serve for your second screen

-Most of the laptops come with the built-in ability to power the second screen.
-You have to find the HDMI or display ports for fitting the desktop or laptop.
+Most laptops come with the built-in ability to power the second screen.
+You have to find the HDMI or display ports to fit the desktop or laptop.

 When you have an older computer, you may have to look for the white DVI or another blue VGA socket.

-When you have any of these 4 ports, you can make use of the proper cable.
-The thinner and lighter laptops sometimes lack compatible ports.
+If you have any of these 4 ports, you can use the proper cable.
+However, thinner and lighter laptops sometimes lack compatible ports.

 So, you have to add the adaptor into the mix.